numdinkushi/Vunalet/README.md

 ## 🎯 Hackathon Context

 This project was built for the **Lisk ZAR Stablecoin Payments Hackathon** hosted by HackersDAO and Lisk Africa.
-The goal is to solve the middleman problem between farmers and buyers in Nigeria's agricultural sector.
+The goal is to solve the middleman problem between farmers and buyers in South Africa's agricultural sector.

 ### Problem Statement
 - Farmers often lose profits to middlemen